DavidSouther/sat_solver/slides/slides.md

 ### [optimize](https://github.com/DavidSouther/spacex_interview/blob/7fa7/src/solver.rs#L28-L43)
 * Should we do band outermost or inner most?
   * Band is most constant, so it was intuitive to put it outside.
-  * This wasn't really a "decision" so much as a "eh, band feels least important"
   * In practice, this means that the A band is chosen preferentially, the D band irregularly.
   * From the prompt, this is fine.
 Does this meet the reality of the satellites?
 * Overall runtime is O(C N M), where C # 4 bands, N # users, M # satellites